“New technologies have put customers in the driver’s seat of the marketplace — giving them power over which brands sink or swim in the digital age.”

 According to Forrester, we’re five years into the Age of the Customer, in which newly empowered customers place elevated expectations on every interaction they have with brands.

 As disruptive companies leverage breakthroughs in cloud, mobile, social, and artificial intelligence technology to deliver personalized, valuable, and immediate experiences, customers have more choices than ever.
-As a result, they grow to expect this superior experience from any business they engage with.
+As a result, they grow to expect a superior customer experience from any business they engage with.

 What’s more, Salesforce’s recent “State of the Connected Customer” report found that 70% of consumers now report that technology has made it easier than ever to take their business elsewhere — switching from brand to brand to find an experience that matches their expectations.